Roscoe Lee Browne: Acting

-Despite the apprehensions of his friends, Browne managed to land the roles of soothsayer and Pindarus in Julius Caesar, directed by Joseph Papp for New York City's first Shakespeare Festival Theater.
-More work with the Shakespeare Festival Theater followed.
+Despite the apprehensions of his friends, in the summer of 1956, Browne managed to land the roles of The Soothsayer and Pindarus in Julius Caesar, and one of Petruchio's servants in The Taming of the Shrew directed by Stuart Vaughan and produced by Joseph Papp for New York City's first Shakespeare in the Park.
+More work with the NY Shakespeare Festival Theater followed.
 Browne voiced an offscreen part as camera operator J.J.
 Burden in The Connection (1961), his first movie role.
 In The Cowboys (1972), in a role as a camp cook, he led a group of young cowhands avenging the death of John Wayne's character in the movie.

 Browne was much in demand for narration and voice-over parts in film and on commercial sound recordings.
 In 1977, Browne narrated a record album, The Story of Star Wars, which presented an abridged version of the events depicted in the first released film using the dialogue and sound effects.
 The recording was produced by George Lucas and Alan Livingston.

 Browne was determined not to accept the stereotypical roles routinely offered to African-American actors.
 He also wanted to do more than act and narrate.
 In 1966, he wrote and made his directorial stage debut with A Hand Is On The Gate, starring Cicely Tyson, James Earl Jones, and Moses Gunn.
-A lifelong bachelor who coveted his privacy in the turbulent decades of the civil rights revolution, Browne avoided participation in public protests, preferring instead to be "more effective on stage with metaphor...than in the streets with an editorial".
+A lifelong bachelor who coveted his privacy in the turbulent decades of the civil rights revolution, Browne avoided participation in public protests, preferring instead to be "more effective on stage with metaphor... than in the streets with an editorial".